-Newly opened sequel to the much-loved Lothian Road Tex-Mex restaurant courtesy of a successful Kickstarter campaign.
+Sequel to the former Lothian Road Tex-Mex favourite, revived courtesy of a successful Kickstarter campaign.

 This review is taken from the current (2016) edition.